claudiocasado/SeguridadSW/readme.txt

 ==About==
-OWASP Bricks - 2.2 Tuivai
+OWASP Bricks - 2.2 Tuivai hghhh
 ==Installation==

 Copy this folder into the www directory.